Wondering how to travel cheap? Money expert Clark Howard has a lot of experience and advice to share when it comes to answering this question!

 Follow Clark’s Simple Strategy to Travel Cheap

 For those who don’t know him, Clark has a longtime connection to travel and the travel industry.
 In 1981, he opened his own travel agency, Action Travel.
-After six years, Clark sold the agency and retired at the age of 31 — which means he had a lot of time on his hand to travel.
+After six years, Clark sold the agency and retired at the age of 31 — which means he had a lot of time on his hands to travel.

 Over the years, he’s used a strategy that has allowed him to visit almost every corner of the globe without spending a lot of money.
 His secret is surprisingly simple: